SteliosGeorgalas/SpringBoot-Find-The-Road/README.md

 You may now use the blue button generated now to clear the database entirely.

+You can also navigate to:

+localhost:8080/v2/api-docs

+localhost:8080/v3/api-docs

+localhost:8080/swagger-ui/

+to check the swagger API documentation.

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- LICENSE -->

 ## License

 Distributed under the Apache 2.0 license.